laino/final-pm/doc/README.md

 __kill__

 Immediately **SIGKILL** all selected processes or applications.
-The works on
+This works on
 processes in any **generation**.

 __scale__